 To quantify the neural crest cell migratory capacity, set the microscope to acquire 1 frame every 5 minutes at a 10x magnification [1-TXT].

-Talent setting microscope, with monitor visible in frame TEXT: 217 timepoints/18 h
+Talent setting microscope, with monitor visible in frame TEXT: 1 frame every 5 minutes over 18 hours at a 10x magnification

 To quantify cell morphology, set the microscope to acquire 1 frame/minute at a 40x magnification [1-TXT].

-Talent setting microscope, with monitor visible in frame TEXT: 61 time points/1 h
+Talent setting microscope, with monitor visible in frame TEXT: 1 frame every minute for 1 hour at a 40x magnification

-To quantify lamellipodial dynamics, set the microscope to acquire 1 frame every 10 seconds for 10 minutes at a 40x magnification [1].
+To quantify lamellipodial dynamics, set the microscope to acquire 1 frame every 10 seconds for 10 minutes at a 40x magnification [1-TXT].

-Talent setting microscope, with monitor visible in frame
+Talent setting microscope, with monitor visible in frame TEXT: 1 frame every 10 seconds for 10 minutes at a 40x magnification

 For multi-well imaging, set the mechanical stage to move between selected XY positions of interest [1] and confirm that the cranial neural crest cells are in focus and that the stage positions are correct [2].